Joseda8/profiler/README.md

 ## Features

-- **Performance Measurement**: The profiler gathers the next system metrics:
+- **Performance Measurement**: The profiler collects the next system metrics:
     - Execution time.
     - CPU usage.
-    - CPU usage per core (of the whole system and not only of the process to profile).
+    - CPU usage per core (system-wide stat).
-    - RAM usage.
+    - RSS.
-    - Virtual memory usage.
+    - VMS.
-    - Swap usage.
+    - Swap.
-    - Energy consumption (system-wide cumulative energy counter via Intel RAPL / `powercap-info v0.6.0-1`).
+    - Energy consumption (system-wide cumulative energy counter via Intel RAPL).
-    - CPU package temperature (from `coretemp` sensors when available).
 - **Detailed Reports**: Profiling results are saved in CSV format to facilitate post-processing analysis.
 Additionally, the standard output of the program is captured and stored in a text file.
 - **Post-processing interface**: The profiler contains an interface offering some tools to process the CSV file obtained from the profiling process.